Salt polygons and porous media convection: Introduction

 \section{Introduction}

-Salt deserts are amongst the most inhospitable places of our planet.
-Their otherworldly shapes inspire the imagination (e.g. Star Wars desert planet Crait \cite{STARWARS}, or the million tourists annually visiting Death Valley \cite{DEVA}), and are an important drive of climate processes \cite{GILL1996}.
-The immediately prominent feature of such landscapes (Fig.~\ref{fig:polygons}) is a characteristic tiling of polygons, formed by ridges in the salt-encrusted surface.
-These patterns decorate salt pans around the world, including Salar de Uyuni in Chile, Chott el Djerid in Tunisia \cite{WADGE1994}, Badwater Basin in California and the periphery of the Dead Sea -- always expressing the same size of about one meter.
+Salt deserts or dry salt lakes are amongst the most inhospitable places of our planet.
+Their otherworldly shapes inspire the imagination (\textit{e.g.} Star Wars' desert planet Crait, or the million tourists annually visiting Death Valley \cite{DEVA}), and are an important drive of climate processes \cite{LOWENSTEIN1985,GILL1996,BREIRE2000,BRYANT2002,PROSPERO2002,Klose2019,LI2021}.
+Variously referred to as salt pans, playas, or dry lakes, the immediately prominent feature of such landscapes (Fig.~\ref{fig:fig1}) is a characteristic tiling of polygons, formed by ridges in the salt-encrusted surface.
+These patterns are seen around the world~\cite{ERICKSEN1978,WADGE1994,lasser2020surface,KRINSLEY1970,dang2018polygonal, SANFORD2001, NIELD2015, martinez2020morfologia}, including Salar de Uyuni in Chile~\cite{ERICKSEN1978}, Chott el Djerid in Tunisia \cite{WADGE1994}, Badwater Basin in California~\cite{lasser2020surface}, Dasht-e Kavir in Iran~\cite{KRINSLEY1970} and Dalangtan Playa in China~\cite{dang2018polygonal}.
+Although they have been argued to share similarities with fracture \cite{KRINSLEY1970} or buckling \cite{CHRISTIANSEN1963} patterns, a quantitative and predictive mechanism for the emergence of the patterns remains obscure.

+A challenge to any explanation is that the polygonal patterns in salt crusts are remarkably similar wherever they occur, despite local differences in geology, salt chemistry, and environmental conditions.
+For example, while crusts can vary from sub-centimeter to meters in thickness \cite{KRINSLEY1970, LOWENSTEIN1985, LOKIER2012} they predominantly express polygons about 1--2$\,$m across~\cite{lasser2020surface, KRINSLEY1970, martinez2020morfologia, CHRISTIANSEN1963, NIELD2015, LOWENSTEIN1985, DIXON2009, DEDECKKER1988, LOKIER2012}.
+The same patterns also appear for pure halite crusts such as those of Badwater Basin~\cite{lasser2020surface} and pans in Iran~\cite{KRINSLEY1970} as well as the sulfate-rich crusts found for example at Owens Lake (California)~\cite{lasser2020surface}, Sua Pan~\cite{ECKARDT2008}, the coastal sabkhas of Abu Dhabi~\cite{SANFORD2001} and Salar de Uyuni~\cite{ERICKSEN1978}.